annagabain/Mom-Lifehacks/README.md

 In order to identify and get to know the website user, Persona method was chosen.
 This method helps 'bringing to life' a real individual with personality traits, favourite choices and preferences.
 Jane Smith is a working mother that loves biological products and natural tones.
 She will enjoy the website design and hopefully find the ideas on the website useful to impelment in life.
-The persona summary is created with a tool called Xtensio that helps to conduct vidual UX analysis.
+The persona summary is created with a tool called Xtensio that helps to conduct a virtual UX analysis.
+Additionally, a customer journey tracking was conducted to follow Jane's navigation and make it to her most convenience.

 <img width="719" alt="Jane Smith persona" src="assets/md-images/MomLifehacks-persona-method.png">

 ### Design Scope

-Wireframes were created to have a rough scetch what the future website structure would look like.
-Basic colors choice was conducted by extracting colors from the images and making sure they complement each other, as well as provide necessary contrast for the content readability.
+Wireframes were created to present a rough scetch what the future website structure would look like on different devices.
+Basic colours choice was conducted by extracting colours from the images and making sure they complement each other, as well as provide necessary contrast for the content readability.

-Mood board with colors and themes gave a general idea what the website would look like in terms of the font choice and overall visual impression.
-The these colours were applied to the style.css and responsive.css stylesheets to unify the project.
+Mood board with colours and themes gave a general idea what the website would look like in terms of the font choice and overall visual impression.
+Then these colours were applied to the style.css and responsive.css stylesheets to unify the project design.

 ### Mood Board:

 <img width="719" alt="Moodboard screenshot" src="assets/wireframes/mom_lifehacks_mood_board3.png">

 ### Wireframes:

+The wireframes have been slightly alterated during the actual project creation.
+It turned out more visually appealing to add rounded images above each lifehack section.
+On the image below the general device responsiveness planning is evident.
+The column, as well as the navigation layouts have been scetched at this stage.

 <img width="719" alt="Wireframes image" src="https://github.com/annagabain/Project_1/blob/main/assets/wireframes/Mom%20Lifehacks%20Wireframes%20All%20formats.png?raw=true">